OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:02:21] So, uh, I'm very excited to see what new maps might emerge from our conversation.
 It's triggering his mapping and my focus is on finding the positive maps of the future.

 [00:02:36] And I can help a little bit by showing you Leif in my brain.
-Uh, he, uh, in fact, uh, he was named, uh, brain of the year, a few years ago, uh, which is done by the brain trust charity, uh, and in the UK, uh, which is run by, I guess, by Tony Buzan.
+Uh, he, uh, in fact, uh, he was named, uh, brain of the year, a few years ago, uh, which is done by the brain trust charity, uh, and in the UK, uh, which is run by, I guess, by [[Person/Tony Buzan]].

 [00:03:03] Yeah.
 Unfortunately he died uh one-and-a-half year ago.